MCA SP1 Mods

 Our line of premium replacement capsules will re-voice your mic, giving you a much smoother and more musically useful sound.
 Replacing the stock capsule with one of our large-diaphragm capsules will lower the mic's self-noise too.
 And it can be replaced by soldering just two wires.

-If you are keeping the stock circuit in your SP-1, we would recommend replacing the capsule with either the RK-47 or RK7.
-Both make wonderful all-purpose microphones, with great detail in the mids, and a neutral to dark top end — a welcome contrast to most over-bright condensers.
+If you are keeping the stock circuit in your SP-1, we would recommend replacing the capsule with the RK-47.
+It makes a wonderful all-purpose microphone, with great detail in the mids, and a neutral to dark top end — a welcome contrast to most over-bright condensers.

 Our premier upgrade for all generations of MCA SP-1 is the MP-V57 PCB kit, which gives you a perfectly optimized, high sensitivity, low-noise circuit.
 Build it with either an internal Cardioid/Omni switch, or an internal -10dB pad.